mch-cloudmosa-team4/mch-2025-cloudmosa/backend/README.md

 # CloudMosa Backend

-A FastAPI-based backend server with modular architecture for the CloudMosa project.
+A FastAPI-based backend server with SQLAlchemy database integration for the CloudMosa project.

-## 快速開始
+## Quick Start

 ### Requirements
 - Python 3.12 or above